antoniosmiljanic/dropdown/readme.md

-To run from filesystem open: `public/index.html`.
+To run from filesystem open `public/index.html`.

-To run on server w/ live reload run: `npm start`.
+To run on server w/ live reload run `npm start`.